almet/markdown-doc/articles/dependency-injection.md

 order to create other types of contents.

 It's possible to write the Schema thanks to a specific Builder, and to dump it in another format.
-Our DI comes with an intersting dumper, that allows us to dump the schema in a graphic representation.
+Our DI comes with an interesting dumper, that allows us to dump the schema in a graphic representation.

-It's easy to show the dependencies of your applications, by simply calling the DotDumper (Dot is the format used by [graphviz](www.graphviz.com)).
+It's easy to show the dependencies of your application, by simply calling the DotDumper (Dot is the format used by [graphviz](www.graphviz.com)).

 Here is the list of built-in dumpers: